Amitabha01/Journey_mate/README.md

 ## 🚀 Getting Started

-To get started with Journey Mate App V1, follow these steps:
+To get started with Journey Mate App, follow these steps:

 1. **Clone the repository**:
    ```bash